amusecode/amuse/README.md

 This directory contains the AMUSE software.
 With AMUSE you can write scripts to simulate astrophysical problems in different domains.

-AMUSE documentation and software can be found at:
+The documentation and the software can be found at:

     http://www.amusecode.org